ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

 The current outage dates are:

  - Start: 14:00 BST, 19th May 2023
- - End: 3-4 weeks after start date
+ - End: Week beginning 12 June 2023 (concrete date to be communicated as soon as possible)

 ## What are the impacts on users from the upgrade?